 The Township has presented budget to actual comparisons for the General and Open Space Funds.
-For the year ended December 31, 2019, General Fund expenditures exceeded appropriations in all categories by a total of \$172,016.
-These excess expenditures were funded by greater than anticipated revenues.
+For the year ended December 31, 2020, General Fund expenditures exceeded appropriations in two categories by a total of \$14,267, and in the Open Space Fund in one category by \$4,456.
+These excess expenditures were funded by greater than anticipated revenues and fund balance carryforwards.